Floorp-Projects/Floorp/browser/components/touchbar/docs/index.rst

 this document.

 In this document and in the code, the word "input" is used to refer to an interactive element in the Touch Bar.
-It is often interchangable with "button", but "input" can also refer to any element displayed in the Touch Bar.
+It is often interchangeable with "button", but "input" can also refer to any element displayed in the Touch Bar.

 The Touch Bar should never offer functionality unavailable to Firefox users